-Musician Kaki King and her team visit campus to explore the connextions of innovative research and live music performance.
+Renowned guitarist and composer Kaki King and her team visit campus to explore the connections of innovative research and live music performance.
 During her residency with the School of Music faculty and students, King will visit classes, lead interactive workshops, meet with faculty, and more.
 Fields of inquiry/interest: music technology, multi-media, AI, VR/AR, and motion capture.
-Workshops will be open to all Georgia Tech students, faculty and staff.
-Time(s) and location(s) TBD.

 Join us for an engaging demo, Go Beyond: Kid Koala's Satellite, and learn about the inspiration for the show, the customized equipment, and live visuals.
 Participants will also run through a few tracks to see the turntables in action.
 Fields of inquiry/interest: Music technology, music composition, and multi-media.
-Open to all Georgia Tech students, faculty, and staff.
+Open to all.
 Time: 6:00 p.m.
 Location: Ferst Center for the Arts RSVP required.

 Scrap Arts Music: Children of Metropolis - Thursday, April 16, 2020 (performance Friday, April 17, 2020)